 Dessert: Peruvian Chocolate with 2018 Haas Vineyard Pinot Noir

 The last course was Fortunato N4 Mousse raspberry rocoto marmalade, brown butter financier, chocolate lace and maras salt.
 It was paired with 2018 Haas Vineyard Pinot Noir from Sonoma Mountain.
-This is a leaner Pinot from an area which for many years was considered undesirable for growing Pinot, but has since become a sought after AVA.
+This is a leaner Pinot from an area that for many years was considered undesirable for growing Pinot, but has since become a sought-after AVA.

 The nose is more floral with a hint of anise.
 Its slightly barnyard aroma indicates that it will likely age well.
 The wine reveals darker tannins and is lower in alcohol at 13.1%.